 If you finish before time is called, you may check your work on this section only.
+Do not turn to any other section.

-Writing and Language Test
+Writing and Language Test 35 MINUTES, 44 QUESTIONS

 Turn to Section 2 of your answer sheet to answer the questions in this section.